 You’re ready to tie the knot—congratulations!
-Once you’ve said “I do’s” it’s time to kick off your marriage with a reception that feels authentically you, surrounded by the most cherished people in your life.
+Once you’ve said “I do” it’s time to kick off your marriage with a reception that feels authentically you, surrounded by the most cherished people in your life.
 Every couple is different, and every reception should be too.
 We’ve got the timeline covered so you can focus less on logistics and more on the fun-filled details that will celebrate your unique love.

-Cocktail Hour And Wedding Portraits
+Cocktail Hour And Wedding Portraits (1-2 hours)

 Despite the name, the cocktail “hour” can actually last as long as you want.
 We do recommend it’s at least an hour to give all your guests plenty of time to settle in and prepare for your big arrival.
-Be mindful of how long your bartenders are booked in contracts to make sure they don’t start packing up early.
+Just be mindful of how long your bartenders are booked in contracts to make sure they don’t start packing up early.

-Couples Entrance and First Dances
+Couples Entrance and First Dances (10-25 minutes)

-Once memories have been expertly captured and cocktail hour is coming to an end, it’s time to make your grand entrance!
+Once memories have been expertly captured and cocktail hour is coming to an end, it’s time to make your grand entrance.
 Whether it’s just you and your partner or the whole wedding party, the reception entrance is a great way to add a unique, fun, and personalized touch to your big day.

-Dinner And Speeches
+Dinner And Speeches (1-1.5 hours)

-Because meal sizes and styles can vary so much, the amount of time you dedicate to this will be unique.
-As a general rule, all of the speeches shouldn’t last longer than 20 minutes and a seated dinner should be about one hour.
+Because wedding sizes, meal sizes, and meal styles can vary so much, the amount of time you dedicate to this will be unique.
+As a general rule, all of the speeches shouldn’t last longer than 20 minutes and dinner should last about an hour to an hour and a half.

 As dinner is finishing up, it’s time to transition into the dancing phase of the evening—starting with the father-daughter or mother-son dance.
 Typically, the father-daughter dance happens first, but you can do these dances in either order that you prefer or even at the same time.